Australian-Text-Analytics-Platform/keywords-analysis/README.md

 <img width='740' src='./img/fisher_test.png'/>

-You can also see the distribution of a particular word on a histogram to see how often it is used.
+You can also see the distribution of that word on a histogram to see how often it is used.

 <img width='500' src='./img/dist_plot.png'/>